maor226/CG3DBasicEngine/README.md

 ### Fog:
 1. on the bottom of the menu , their is a fog toggle , at toggle on, all the object in screan will has a fog effect.
 2. object effected by fog mean that :
-...* the shape will be blured with a fog color (grayies).
+* *the shape will be blured with a fog color (grayies).
-...* the farrest from the camera , the tick the fog is.
+* *the farrest from the camera , the tick the fog is.

 ## Bonus feature :
 * make a sape frome bezier line [nomber 1 in bezier use]
 * [blur object] by a blur matrix with change radius and resolution
 * [global fog effect] compute by the depht of the shape , the farrest is the fogiest.

+[Final project in computer graphic course]:https://github.com/maor226/CG3DBasicEngine/

 [global fog effect]:#fog